pawel-napieracz/cordova-plugin-onegini/README.md

-# 1. Environment configuration
+# 1. Installing the plugin
-Download and install node.js (http://nodejs.org/download) for the platform of your choice. <br>
-Once it's done execute

-    npm install -g cordova

-to install cordova.
-Depending on planned usage additionally install

-    npm install -g ios-deploy

-for iOS real device deployment support, or/and

-    npm install -g ios-sim
-for iOS simulator.
+To install this plugin execute the following command from your Cordova application project directory.

+    cordova plugin add <path_to_this_plugin>

-#### Resolving dependencies
+## Resolving dependencies
-Plugin dependencies needs to be resolved before it can be installed in Cordova application.
+Plugin dependencies needs to be resolved before it can be installed in your Cordova application.

     gradle clean resolveDependencies

-#### Native screen support
+## Native screen support

+For added security this plugin has support for some native screens.
+These screens are used to let the user enter sensitive data, such as a PIN.
+The native screens plugin provides an example implementation of these native screens.

-Native screens are available only when cordova-onegini-native-screens is installed along with cordova-onegini-plugin. cordova-onegini-native-screens plugin is available on gitlab:
+The native screens are only available when the `cordova-onegini-native-screens` plugin is installed along with `cordova-onegini-plugin`.
-`ssh://git@ssh.gitlab.onegini.com:10022/mobile-platform/cordova-native-sceens.git`

-# 2. Package contents.
-Cordova-plugin package contents: <br>
-./platforms - contains platform specific plugin implementation - currently iOS <br>
-./www - top level application, contains HTML together with javascripts responsible for handling the communication with OneginiCordovaPlugin and OneginiSDKiOS.
-If using the cordova CLI, all front-end changes should be applied within this folder.
-...

-# 3. Running the BaseApp.
-#### Cordova CLI
-Navigate to project root folder (where ./platforms directory is located) and execute: <br>

-    cordova build ios   // to build the app for iOS platform cordova run ios     // to deploy and run application directly on connected physical iOS device cordova emulate ios // to deploy and run application on iOS emulator

-Please note that the xCode should not be running when using the cordova CLI.

-#### xCode
-Package comes with OneginiCordovaPlugin xCode project which can be used to execute the cordova application.
-To access it open ./platforms/ios/OneginiCordovaPlugin.xcworkspace

-# 4. Dependencies
-Currently OneginiCordovaPlugin has only one dependency (OneginiSDKiOS) which is included within the package, we're now working on project structure changes so it may change soon.

-# 5. Functionalities
-OneginiCordovaPlugin contains already all APIs implemenetions, so it is possible to use the plugin to perform all basic flows. <br>
-BaseApp implementation covers most of the flows available within the OneginiCordovaPlugin expect change pin functionallity.

-# 6. Todo
-- BaseApp change pin functionality implementation.
-- BaseApp styling.
-- Project cleanup and optimization.
+The `cordova-onegini-native-screens` plugin is available on [GitHub](https://github.com/Onegini/cordova-plugin-onegini-native-screens):